arielsaadon/OOP_Ex3/README.md

 # Class DiGraph:
 This class repesnt graph.<br>
-In this class you can do the following: add/remove Node in the graph.<br>
+In this class you can do the following:<br>
+add/remove Node in the graph.<br>
 add/remove edge in the graph.<br>
-Also you can get the following:
+Also you can get the following:<br>
 All Nodes, edges out/in, node size, edge size, mc.<br>
 The Node are stored in a Dict.<br>
 The edgs and weight are stored in a double Dict.<br>